Panama: World-Class Birdwatching

-The birds of Panama make up approximately 10% of the world’s known birds—930 species.
+The birds of Panama make up approximately 10% of the world’s known birds.

-Away from the capital, other prime locations include:
+Away from Panama’s capital, other prime birdwatching locations include:

 La Amistad International Park

 Located on the border of Panama and Costa Rica, La Amistad protects 850 square miles of cloud forest, rainforest, and lowland habitat.
-La Amistad is home to more than 1,000 bird species, tapirs, monkeys, and brilliantly colored frogs.
+La Amistad is home to many birds, tapirs, monkeys, and brilliantly colored frogs.
 Privately guided day hikes can be arranged to the La Cascada waterfall and panoramic lookout points.

 Birding in Sendero de los Quetzales

-The Sendero de los Quetzales—a six-mile trail from Boquete to Cerro Punta—is located on the northern slopes of the Baru Volcano, in Chiriqui Province.
+The Sendero de los Quetzales—a six-mile trail from Boquete to Cerro Punta—is also located in the Chiriqui Province, on the northern slopes of the Baru Volcano.

-Over 225 species of birds have been identified on this route, including the shy Resplendent quetzal.
+Over 225 birds of Panama have been identified on this trail.

 Birdwatching in Darien